albaye/FarmBeats_project/Aware_Kits/Lab1_MonitorYourPlan/PowerApps/Python_code.md

         await client.disconnect()
 ```

 The main function of this script is `iothub_client_telemetry_sample_run`.
 First, it will try to create the client object.
-If it is successful, it will then enter an infinity `while` loop to send the data.
+If it is successful, it will then enter an infinite `while` loop to send the data.
 It first calls the `getTelemetryData` function to get the json with all the data.
 Then the client sends the message.
 Note that this process is **asynchronous**, which means we need an `await` to make sure the client has finished sending the message.
 After that, the raspberry pi will do nothing for **30 seconds**.
 There is an exception when `KeyboardInterrupt`.
 This will close the client when we stop the script using `Ctrl + C`.

 ```python
 if __name__ == '__main__':